Skip to main content

 • Remember: we’re looking for people, not leaders – emphasise just how flexible volunteering with us can be.

-• Reassure them they don’t need to know everything from the very start – all new volunteers are given training in their new roles, including support around safeguarding, designed to help volunteers stay up-to-date on safeguarding practice and their responsibilities as a member of Scouts
+• Reassure them they don’t need to know everything from the very start – all new volunteers will have learning available to them to help them understand everything they will need to know, including support around safeguarding, designed to help volunteers stay up-to-date on safeguarding practice and their responsibilities as a member of Scouts

-• Remind them that new volunteers also undergo a DBS check to protect the safety of adults and young people at Scouts.
+• Remind them that new volunteers also undergo a criminal records check to protect the safety of adults and young people at Scouts.
 This, alongside the experiences and support Scouts provides, will benefit them in their volunteer role as well as their everyday life.

 • Remember: this is only the first conversation youre having with a new volunteer – there will be plenty of time for you to delve deeper into the specifics of volunteering down the line